General thoughts

 SRE and chaos engineering: continuous experimentation

-Zero risk doesn’t exist in SRE.
+Zero risk doesn't exist in SRE.
 This initial postulate changes the way they approach reliability.
-Instead of hoping that the systems will run smoothly forever, they expect it to break at some point.
+Instead of hoping the systems will run smoothly forever, they expect it to break at some point.

 As you inferred, Chaos engineering derives from Chaos theory, a cross-disciplinary scientific theory focusing on the evolutions of initial conditions in dynamical systems.